jmethao/Project_3/README.md

 1. in VS Code open the Alligator Plot graph and marker map folder
 2. open the index_mee.html file with Live Server to pull up the Marker Map
 3. click through the markers to see the description details of each alligator attack

+In conclusion, if you're a resident of Florida, it's important to stay aware of your surroundings and understand the potential dangers in your area.
+The government has installed safety and warning signs to inform and caution tourists, with the aim of preventing future alligator-related incidents.

 ## **5) Average age and gender of alligator attack victims?**